macs30122-winter23/final-project-233-not-found/README.md

 * The first thing to note in github is the folder **data**, which contains several small folders, each containing the raw data for each variable and the corresponding data cleaning ipynb file.
 * Next is the **cleaned_data** folder, which contains all the csv data after data cleaning, as well as all_data.ipynb that brings all the data together.
 * When all the data is processed we generate the file **all_data.csv**.
-* Next is EDA_April+GJX.ipynb, where we use this file for data analysis and data visualization.
+* Next is **EDA.ipynb**, where we use this file for data exploration and visualization.
-* In pca_regress.ipynb, we first applied pca for dimensionality reduction, and then used multiple regression models to predict the data and analyze the performance of the model.
+* In **pca_regress.ipynb**, we first applied PCA for dimensionality reduction, and then used multiple machine learning regression models to predict the data and analyze the performance of the models.
 ### Responsibilities:
 * April: Collect, clean, and preprocess education attainment data across 50 states from 2011 to 2020; obtain csv file for state crime data; data exploration and obtain correlation between variables
 * Yingzi: Collect, clean, and preprocess political empowerment data across 50 states from 2011 to 2020; preprocess the crime data to obtain rape rate; modelling